Thursday, November 12, 2020

 So God told Adam: You can avoid death if you just keep doing what you’re doing.
 Stay connected to me.
 Listen to me, ask me questions, talk to me, check with me about anything you aren’t sure about.
 I’ll be happy to answer.

 The instructions to Adam and Eve were to spread the garden, over time, until it covered the whole earth.
-(Genesis 1:28) In the course of that work, as they stretched the boundaries outside the original garden, they would encounter obstacles that were potentially life-threatening – not just poisonous plants and insects but cliffs, raging rivers, falling tree limbs, and more.
+(Genesis 1:28) In the course of that work, as they stretched the boundaries outside the original garden, they would have encountered obstacles that were potentially life-threatening – not just poisonous plants and insects but cliffs, raging rivers, falling tree limbs, and more.
 So it would benefit them to make it a habit to look to God for instructions.
 It would be to their detriment if they developed the habit, so common in the world today, of just doing whatever they felt like doing.

 Perhaps Adam and Eve would have taken their kids to the tree and explained to them how God had used it as an object lesson to teach them the benefit of following His instructions.
 Maybe successive generations would have done so for hundreds of years until the tree eventually died, by which time mankind would have overcome so many problems and obstacles with their heavenly father's help there would have been no further need for the object lesson.